If you are custom building a computer, getting your hands on a good motherboard is paramount.

 You don’t really need to spend over $100 unless you are going for really speedy specs.

 But you should have a few good options to know what suits your needs and budget best.
 Here are the top picks under $100:

-There is a host of other utilities, especially for health monitoring, which makes this board worth every penny.
+There is a host of other utilities which makes this board worth every penny.

 You can use almost any Intel processor with this one and it comes with two RAM bays.

 I wouldn’t really recommend this for hardcore gaming, but it’s suitable for moderate gaming needs.

 Also, this motherboard is well suited for custom building a PC.

 The only issue I encountered with getting an interior fan for the board.
 You will need a fan with 3 specific female connectors, which can be a hassle to find.